 CV: She has been with the business since 1983 and became a director in 2006, rising to become chief executive – a position she was promoted from three years ago.

-Style: She puts people, and their learning and development, at the center of her management style in order to attract, retain and promote talented staff.
+Style: She puts people, and their learning and development, at the centre of her management style in order to attract, retain and promote talented staff.

 Helena Foulkes, Chief Executive, Hudson’s Bay Company